Chimney starter: History

 A 1910 British design for a cylindrical metal portable stove is described as "also applicable for use as a Fire Lighter" and describes the use of paper kindling below a conical grate, with wood or coal above it.

 A 1917 design closely resembles a modern chimney starter: a metal cylinder with a raised grate and air holes below the grate.
 However, it is not described as a fire starter, but as a "camp stove".

-Home-made versions in the 1950s, called kindle cans, were often made from metal coffee, fruit juice, or motor oil cans with ventilation holes punched with a can opener, and did not have a grate.
+Home-made versions in the 1950s, called kindle cans, were often made from metal coffee, fruit juice, or motor oil cans with ventilation holes punched with a can opener or tin snip.
+Some designs had a grate.
 They often did not have handles, and needed to be handled with tongs.